victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/07-creating-ios-list-screenlets.markdown

 Similarly, you'll override the `convertResult` method in the Interactor class to convert each result into a model object.
 The Screenlet calls this method once for each entity retrieved from the server, with an entity as the method's only argument.
-For Bookmark List Screenlet, you can therefore override this method to create a `Bookmark` instance for each entity:
+For Bookmark List Screenlet, if you followed the [advance tutorial](/develop/tutorials/-/knowledge_base/7-0/creating-ios-screenlets-advanced) you should have a `Bookmark` model that you can use in this case.
+You can therefore override this method to create a `Bookmark` instance for each entity:

     override public func convertResult(serverResult: [String:AnyObject]) -> AnyObject {
         return Bookmark(attributes: serverResult)